KonankiSaiCharan/KNearestNeighborsandAssociationRules/README.md

 # KNearestNeighborsandAssociationRules

-Here, I Implemented Association rules on kosarak.arff file and Implement own algorithm of KNN which gives an accuracy of 95% for MNIST dataset and I am also performing general data mining on Aminer dataset
+Here, I Implemented Association rules on kosarak.arff file and Implement own algorithm of KNN which gives an accuracy of 95% for MNIST dataset and I am also performing general data mining on Aminer dataset.

+Language Used: Python